Women's health in China: Wage discrimination reduces access to healthcare

 Another factor that limits women's capabilities to access healthcare is their relative low wage compared to men.
 China promotes itself as having almost no gender bias when it comes to wages yet we see that compared to men women are making less money.
-The Chinese government touts their "equal pay for equal work" mantra, however, women find that their work in the textile industries is not equal to the work done in industries requiring "heavy" labor so in the end women make less than men because they are perceived as not being able to do the “heavy” work.
+The Chinese government touts their "equal pay for equal work" mantra, however, women find that their work in the textile industries is not equal to the work done in industries requiring "heavy" labor so in the end women make less than men because they are perceived as not being able to do the "heavy" work.
 This inequitable pay leaves women more vulnerable and with less capability to pay for their individual healthcare when compared to men.
 While 49.6% of women are uninsured demonstrating that there is not much disparity between uninsured men and women.
 The lack of insurance does not affect men and women equally as women needs tend to be greater in order to provide care for child birth, family care, and security.
 Social security coverage has also been a factor as only 37.9% of those receiving social security are women; again this becomes an issue as elderly women are unable to pay for their growing health costs.
 As the cost of healthcare increases due to deregulation of trade and privatization, research has shown that the conditions mentioned above have greatly reduced women's capability to access healthcare in China.

 WTO membership (2001-present)

 While China's entry to WTO was presumed to further motivate its economic development and improve its market structure, it has also been worried that joining WTO will worsen China's labor surplus because over-hired labor in state enterprises may be deemed "inefficient" once China entered global market.
 Moreover, studies have shown that the workforce in China was made of only 40% women but 60% of those laid off were women, which demonstrated that women are much more vulnerable to these effects than man.

 Statistics obtained in 2008 have shown that males enjoy higher physical well-being than females.
 However, it is not addressed if the situation could be related to China's changing economy in any ways.

+By the 2010s, the practice of home birth had ended through the practice of subsidizing rural hospital deliveries and banning rural midwives from practicing.